A Garden is Always Becoming - Never Complete

 The growing popularity and increasing significance of the Arboretum spurred the Arboretum Board (Board) to approve a four-phase Master Plan revision.
 Phases II, III, and IV, in the future, will focus on serving families and creating a draw for more visitors.
 The highlights for these phases include a Visitors' Center, a Children's Garden, improving the herb and rose garden, and developing new garden features.
 Phase I, the current focus, is directed toward the as yet unmet needs of the Arboretum and the community.
 These needs concentrate on three core areas: modernizing maintenance features, improving landscape infrastructure, and creating arboretum accessibility.

-Since its founding in 1985, an arboretum goal has been to maintain as much of the natural environment as possible while achieving the maximum use of this resource for the benefit of the university community, the city of Harrisonburg, Rockingham County, and the Shenandoah Valley region.
-Previous efforts in the Arboretum's creation included the acquisition of lands, the development of the overall lay-out of the site, the design of the gardens and walking trails, and the planting of trees, shrubs, and wildflowers with a focus on native plants.
+The Arboretum is named for Edith J. Carrier, the wife of JMU President Emeritus, Ronald E. Carrier.
+During his presidential tenure from 1971 to 1998, Mrs. Carrier served the university tirelessly as a hostess for academic, political, and corporate dignitaries visiting JMU, and as an event planner and event administrator for university executive events, but without pay or public acknowledgement.
+Naming the Arboretum in her honor was an acknowledgement of gratitude by the James Madison University Board of Visitors to officially recognize Edith J. Carrier's years of service to the university.
+Since its founding in 1985, a goal has been set to maintain as much of the natural environment as possible while achieving the maximum use of this resource for the benefit of the JMU community, the City of Harrisonburg, Rockingham County, and the Shenandoah Valley region communities and tourism visitors.
+Previous efforts in the Arboretum's creation included the acquisition of lands, the development of the overall layout of the site, the design of the gardens and walking trails, and the planting of trees, shrubs, and wildflowers with a focus on native plants.

 In October of 1986, a Board was created.
 They were charged with guiding the Arboretum's development, operations, and fundraising.
 In 1988, water features, including a pond, were created with the help of the U.S. Soil Conservation Service.
 Erosion and run-off that impact the pond continue to be a challenge to the staff, but the pond habitat is one of the most endearing features of the Arboretum as well as a visual center of the gardens.
 The forest acres, obtained in 1993, hold 80- to 90-year-old oaks and hickories (with at least three identified century trees protected within the Arboretum's boundaries).